syncthing/docs/users/faq-parts/troubleshooting.rst

 presents.
 Note however that once things are *in sync* CPU usage should be negligible.

-To minimize the impact of this, Syncthing attempts to :ref:`lower the process priority <set-low-priority>` when starting up.
+To minimize the impact of this, Syncthing attempts to :stconf:opt:`lower the process priority <setLowPriority>` when starting up.

 To further limit the amount of CPU used when syncing and scanning, set the environment variable ``GOMAXPROCS`` to the maximum number of CPU cores